The presidential debates, horrific as their results were, provided survivors everywhere with a strange, backwards gift.

 Do you ever feel crazy looking at Trout and seeing that he really seems to believe the incoherencies he keeps spouting?
 That is how sure and honest-feeling these men can be.

 The pundits waste no time in fact-checking Trout’s bizarre dishonesties, his blatant bending of reality.
 They need to.
-As Bancroft’s research tells us, the only way to counter gaslighting is with powerful, repeated doses of reality.
+As Bancroft’s research tells us, the only way to counter gaslighting is to know, with certainty, and together, what is true.

 This is why when an abuser gaslights a partner or former partner, he also seeks to talk one-on-one and preemptively to those she might go to for help, to convince them of a narrative that would lead bystanders to refuse to even speak to the survivor, to cut off attempts to check the abuser’s story against any external reality.
 His desperate attempts to control the narrative include attempting to silence the survivor completely if he finally loses control.